kaderator2/kaderator2/README.md

 [My Personal Website](https://kadehdean.com)

-🔭 I’m currently working on: finishing my CS Degree at the University of Arizona<br>🌱 I’m currently learning: Rust along with Compiler and Operating systems development<br>📫 How to reach me: through the info listed [here!](https://kadehdean.com)
+🔭 I’m currently working on: breaking into the industry as a recent graduate from the University of Arizona<br>🌱 I’m currently learning: Rust along with Compiler and Operating systems development<br>📫 How to reach me: through the info listed [here!](https://kadehdean.com)

  ![](https://nirzak-streak-stats.vercel.app/?user=kaderator2&theme=dark&hide_border=false)<br/>